ARAZA13/araza13.github.io/README.md

   - Acted as the primary point of contact to manage and build relationships with diverse stakeholders and field partners:  civil servants, police, judiciary, survey & leading tech-firms in Pakistan.

-  - Supported fieldwork, data cleaning, analysis and literature review for a published academic paper on [trust in state institutions](https://khwaja.scholars.harvard.edu/sites/g/files/omnuum3221/files/%5Bvsite%3Asite-purl%5D/files/trust_state_20191026_final.pdf).
+  - Acted as a primary focal point for fieldwork, instrument design,data cleaning, analysis and literature review for the published academic paper on [trust in state institutions](https://khwaja.scholars.harvard.edu/sites/g/files/omnuum3221/files/%5Bvsite%3Asite-purl%5D/files/trust_state_20191026_final.pdf).

 {: style="text-align: justify"}

 ---